Contact Center

 c.
 Clarity

 With a well-defined template, there is clarity about what each stage entails.
-This clarity helps in categorizing leads accurately, ensuring that they progress through the sales funnel logically and organized.
+This clarity helps in categorizing leads accurately, ensuring that they progress through the ecommerce sales funnel logically and organized.

 d.
 Efficiency